 Journal writing is a writing to learn strategy that engenders mixed feelings among students.
 Part of the "uncertainty" comes from the inability to be passive about one's learning if one is asked to comment upon it, write carefully about it, or be reflective about it.
 Journals should have an informal, familiar tone but should not be quaint or dismissive.
-Journal entries can be simple and short, vary in frequency, be structured to a particular format, or be free-form.
-It is valuable to consider how best to use journalling in the science classroom, but experience shows that overuse defeats the purposes of the journal.
-For instance, if journalling has little or no assessment/evaluation potential toward a student's grade, or does not provide a means of teacher feedback, it is difficult to sustain a successful experience.
+Journal entries can be simple and short, vary in frequency, and be structured to a particular format or free-form.
+It is valuable to consider how best to use journal writing in the science classroom, but experience shows that overuse defeats the purposes of the journal.
+For instance, if journal writing has little or no assessment/evaluation potential toward a student's grade, or does not provide a means of obtaining teacher feedback, it is difficult to sustain a successful experience.

 Establishing a dialogue with students is an important element of formative assessment.
 Teachers may respond to students' journal entries, extending student thinking through comments and questions.
-In assessing journal entries, teachers may look for different interpretations and consideration of different perspectives, analysis, and growth.
+In assessing journal entries, teachers may look for different interpretations and consideration of different perspectives, analyses, and growth.

-Laboratory Report Assessment (See Appendix 9)
+Laboratory Report Assessment (See Appendix 11)

-The Lab Report Assessment rubric (found in Appendix 9) is designed for both selfassessment and teacher assessment, and includes criteria such as the following:
+The Lab Report Assessment rubric is designed for both self-assessment and teacher assessment, and includes criteria such as the following: